MegaFoxardin/RandMegan/README.md

 ```
 import RandMegan
 print(RandMegan.intrandom(0, 10))
-#Returns a random integer.
+#Returns a random integer between 0 to 10.
 No errors would occur
 ```
 ```
 import RandMegan